Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/7_Connections.rst

 Learning objective
 ^^^^^^^^^^^^^^^
-In this lecture the goal is to understand **x** (for example the basic commands of UNIx, how to connect to the server, etc.)
+In this lecture the goal is to understand **x** (for example the basic commands of UnIx, how to connect to the server, etc.)

 Learning objectives
 ^^^^^^^^^^^^^^^^^^^^